 5. Corridors and Inland Freight Distribution

-Although North America has a lattice of highways connecting all the major metropolitan areas, it the long-distance rail corridors supported by an intermodal rail system that plays the most significant role in commercial flows.
+Although North America has a lattice of highways connecting all the major metropolitan areas, it is the long-distance rail corridors supported by an intermodal rail system that plays the most significant role in commercial flows.
 This implies that each gateway has a different modal split depending on the density of the regional market and railway connectivity to the hinterland.
-From coastal gateways longitudinal long-distance rail corridors, often taking the form of a landbridge, are servicing a continental hinterland articulated by major transportation and industrial hubs such as Chicago and Kansas City.
+From coastal gateways, longitudinal long-distance rail corridors, often taking the form of a landbridge, are servicing a continental hinterland articulated by major transportation and industrial hubs such as Chicago and Kansas City.
 The structure of the North American urban system clearly underlines the Midwest as the most accessible location for trucking to service a large segment of the American population.

-Rail freight in the United States has experienced remarkable growth since deregulation in the 1980s (Staggers Act) with a 77% increase in tons-km between 1985 and 2003.
+Rail freight in the United States has experienced remarkable growth since deregulation in the 1980s (Staggers Act), with a 77% increase in tons-km between 1985 and 2003.
 The double-stack trains are having unit capacities of up to 400 TEU and a total length of well above 2 km.
-Intermodal rail accounts for close to 40% of all the ton-miles transported in the United States, while in Europe this share is only 8%.
-The main growth factors for rail activity in recent years have been linked with a surge in international containerized trade, particularly across the Pacific, a growth in the quantity of utility coal moving out of the Powder River basin and growth of the Canadian and Mexican transborder trade.
+Intermodal rail accounts for close to 40% of all the ton-miles transported in the United States, while in Europe, this share is only 8%.
+The main growth factors for rail activity in recent years have been linked with a surge in international containerized trade, particularly across the Pacific, a growth in the quantity of utility coal moving out of the Powder River basin, and a growth of the Canadian and Mexican transborder trade.
 Intermodal and coal represent the two most important sources of income for most rail operators.
 The two largest North American railroads, UP and BNSF, derive a sizable share of their operating revenue from long-distance intermodal movements (landbridge) originating from the Pacific Coast.
 The construction and upgrade of intermodal rail terminals have been a prevalent trend to support this system of freight distribution.

 The emergence of landbridges is a good example of the setting of an intermodal freight distribution system relying on long-distance rail freight corridors.
-A landbridge has many definitions but can be summarized by a long-distance rail corridor connecting two major port gateways on different maritime facades.
-The main North American landbridge is linking two major gateway systems; Southern California and New York/New Jersey via Chicago.
+A landbridge has many definitions but can be summarized as a long-distance rail corridor connecting two major port gateways on different maritime facades.
+The main North American landbridge links two major gateway systems; Southern California and New York/New Jersey via Chicago.
 Thus, the North American landbridge is mainly the outcome of growing transpacific trade and has undergone the containerized revolution; container traffic represented approximately 85% of all rail intermodal moves.
 Landbridges are particularly the outcome of cooperation between rail operators eager to get lucrative long-distance traffic and maritime shippers eager to reduce shipping time and costs, particularly from Asia.
 Long-distance intermodal rail corridors are also planned in Mexico.
 Kansas City Southern de Mexico (KCSM, a subsidiary of Kansas City Southern) is building an intermodal terminal next to the port of Lazaro Cardenas.
 KCSM plans to establish a new international intermodal corridor stretching 1,300 miles across Mexico to the border crossing at Laredo, Texas.
 At Laredo, the Kansas City Southern system that connects to major American rail hubs, namely Chicago and Kansas City, takes over.

 A number of factors, such as road congestion, infrastructure capacity issues, and higher fuel prices, challenge the advantages of the landbridge, particularly for long-distance trade.
-For instance, in 2007, shipping a forty-foot container from New York to Korea cost about $3,000 if the all-water maritime route through the Suez Canal is used and $9,000 if shipped by rail to a West Coast port and then across the Pacific.
+For instance, in 2007, shipping a forty-foot container from New York to Korea costs about $3,000 if the all-water maritime route through the Suez Canal is used and $9,000 if shipped by rail to a West Coast port and then across the Pacific.
 Thus, this form of rail intermodalism appears to have reached a phase of maturity.
 Still, the market segment of domestic (North American) rail intermodalism is expected to grow substantially as the only available alternative to long-distance trucking.
 This will lean on the setting of a variety of inland terminals acting as load centers for the respective market areas.

 - Transport and Spatial Organization